jpaulm/drawfbp/README.md

 Tool for Creating and Exploring Flow-Based Programming Diagram Hierarchies

 #### Latest release is v2.15.9.
-This jar file is now available and can be obtained by looking in Releases.
+This jar file is now available and can be obtained by searching Maven for "drawfbp" (without quotes), or by looking in Releases.

-The previous release (v2.15.8) was promoted to Maven, but turned out to have a bug in how arrows are attached to multi-segment arrows.
-Apologies!
-So v2.15.9 is currently the best version (not yet on Maven).

 Description
 -----------